arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/09.3d-engine-tutorial/content.md

 ## Downloading the Library and Core

 The Arduino Mbed OS Giga Boards core contains most of the libraries you need to work with the shield's camera connector.
 To install the core for GIGA boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
 In the Boards Manager tab, search for giga and install the latest Arduino Mbed OS Giga Boards version, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) library is included in the core.
-Now open the library tab on the left, search for **TinyGL**, **LVGL** and **Arduino_GigaDisplaytouch**, these libraries needs to be installed for the TinyGL example to work.
+Now open the library tab on the left, search for **TinyGL**, **LVGL** and **Arduino_GigaDisplaytouch**.
+Install these libraries as they are needed for the TinyGL example to work.

 ## TinyGL